splunk/public-o11y-docs/admin/teams/manage-membership.rst

     - * Not applicable, when enhanced team security is turned off.
 The Team Manager role isn't available when enhanced team security is turned off
       * Yes, when enhanced team security is turned on
     - Yes
     - * Not applicable, when enhanced team security is turned off.
-The Team Manager role isn't available when enhanced team security is tirmed off
+The Team Manager role isn't available when enhanced team security is turned off
       * No, when enhanced team security is turned on
     - * Not applicable, when enhanced team security is turned off.
 The Team Manager role isn't available when enhanced team security is turned off
       * No, when enhanced team security is turned on